+'''

-RNG rng(0xFFFFFFFF);
+RNG rng( 0xFFFFFFF );

+'''

 RNG implements a random number generator.
-In this example, rng is a RNG element initialized with the value 0xFFFFFFFF imshow(window_name, image);
+In this example, rng is a RNG element initialized with the value 0xFFFFFFFF

 2. Then we create a matrix initialized to zeros (which means that it will appear as black), specifying its height, width and its type: